faide/py3o.template/README.rst

 the `py3o.renderserver`_ on it.
 We also provide a docker image on the `docker hub`_

-If you want to have templating fusion & document convertion in one single web service usable from any language with just HTTP/POST you can install `py3o.fusion`_ server.
+If you want to have templating fusion & document conversion in one single web service usable from any language with just HTTP/POST you can install `py3o.fusion`_ server.
 Which also exists as a `docker image`_